 If you ride a bicycle, you need to know the applicable safety and traffic laws.
 Helmet regulations are among the most common bicycle safety laws.
-There are no federal traffic or helmet laws applicable to bicyclists, but cyclists are subject to state statutes, local ordinances, and the same traffic laws as motorists.
+There are no federal traffic or helmet laws applicable to bicyclists.
+Cyclists are subject to state laws, local ordinances, and the same traffic laws as motorists.
 Read on to learn more about how bicycle helmet laws work.

 Bicycle Safety and Helmets

-To prevent serious injury in a bicycle crash, the NHTSA stresses that everyone, regardless of age or cycling experience, should wear a bike helmet.
-Cyclists are susceptible to fatal head injuries during a crash.
-Cyclists who receive a head injury while riding without wearing a helmet are three times more likely to die than those who are injured while wearing a helmet.
-Bicycle helmets also prevent serious brain injury in 88% of serious crashes.
+The NHTSA stresses that everyone should wear a bike helmet to prevent traumatic brain injuries in a bicycle crash.
+Cyclists are particularly susceptible to fatal head injuries during an accident.
+Cyclists who receive a head injury while riding without a helmet are three times more likely to die than those injured while wearing a helmet.
 Yet, fewer than half of bicycle riders wear helmets, and teens rarely do.
-Riders cite many reasons for not wearing helmets, including a belief the helmets are uncomfortable, are not socially acceptable, or are unnecessary because they are exceptionally skilled riders.
+Riders cite many reasons for not wearing helmets, including a belief that helmets are:

 Bicycle Helmet Laws

-The Bicycle Helmet Safety Institute (BHSI) keeps a record of which cities and municipalities have enacted bicycle safety ordinances.
-For the latest updates on bicycle helmet laws, check with the BHSI and your state and city websites.
+The Bicycle Helmet Safety Institute (BHSI) keeps a record of which cities have enacted bicycle safety ordinances.
+Check with the BHSI and your state and city websites for the latest updates on bicycle helmet laws.